 Social Service Manager

 For those who want to manage activities that improve the lives of individuals and groups, a career in social service management could be the right option.
 Social service managers identify needs in the community and then design programs, events and services that provide emotional, physical, temporal and educational support.
 They also prepare grant proposals, plan budgets, hire and supervise staff, develop methods to track progress and search for ways to improve what is implemented.
 To find a job in this profession, a bachelor's degree in social work, public administration or a related field is necessary, and many employers may require a master's degree.
-According to the BLS, 10% job growth for social service and community managers is projected during the 2014-2024 decade, faster than the average of other occupations.
-These managers should receive an average yearly income of $69,430, as measured by the BLS in May of 2015.
+According to the BLS, 18% job growth for social service and community managers is projected during the 2016-2026 decade, much faster than the average of other occupations.
+These managers should receive an average yearly income of $70,530, as measured by the BLS in May of 2017.